New ways to find out how your employees feel

 A ‘feel-good meter’

-By pressing either the red or green button, employees can tell us how they feel – every day
+By pressing either the red or green button on the feel-good meter, employees can tell us their employer how they feel – every day

 “We are able to directly monitor employees’ well-being.
 Sometimes it is enough for us to just discuss how things are going, but sometimes further action is required,” says Per de Bartha, HR Manager at Finax.